-Take SAT or ACT for first time: December, February or March
+Take the SAT or ACT for the first time: December, February, or March

-Take SAT or ACT again: April, May, or June
+Take the SAT or ACT again: May or June (at end of junior year)

 *Note: Students taking AP courses may want to avoid taking the SAT in May since they will be busy preparing for AP exams.

 This plan has students taking their exam of choice TWICE during the junior year.
 If the student and parents are happy with these scores, then they can focus on college applications and essays during senior year.
 If not, they can still retake the test in the Fall of senior year.
 However, this can be dangerous because of looming college deadlines in the Fall.
 Students who take tests TWICE in the junior year also have been proven to have higher increases in scores.

 If you have a child who is a high school senior, hopefully, he or she has taken these tests at least once, hopefully twice during junior year.
 If not, he or she needs to sign up for the first available session of the ACT or SAT to meet most college’s priority deadlines, including scholarships.
 Most universities have cut-off dates for test scores in December of senior year.
 Lower- level state universities and community colleges will continue to accept test scores into the last semester of high school.